Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-profile.md

 ## Editing an Expression Profile in PK-Sim®‌

-There are two ways of editing an expression profile building block, either via a database query using the PK-Sim® gene expression database, or through direct entering of protein expression to a list of organs and tissues.
+There are two ways of editing an expression profile, either via a database query using the PK-Sim® gene expression database, or through direct entering of protein expression to a list of organs and tissues.

 ### Editing protein expression manually‌